aloysius-pgast/crypto-exchanges-gateway/README.md

 Probably not ;) Anyway, you will now be able to define this kind of custom alerts.
 See [documentation in _doc_ directory](doc/tickerMonitor/index.adoc)

+It comes with built-in for [PushOver](https://pushover.net/) but any other notification system can be easily implemented since all alerts are emitted over a websocket endpoint

 ## Limitations

 * Margin trading is not supported (and is unlikely to be)
 * Withdrawal is not supported (and is unlikely to be)
-* _Stop loss_ & _trailing stop loss_ are not supported for the moment (although you can expect support in the future !)
+* _Stop loss_ & _trailing stop loss_ are not supported for the moment (although it might be supported at some point)

 ## Other services